magento/devdocs/guides/v2.1/config-guide/elasticsearch/es-config-nginx.md

 {% include config/es-elasticsearch-magento.md %}

 ## Secure communication with nginx {#es-ws-secure-nginx}
-This section discusses how to set up [HTTP Basic authentication](http://nginx.org/en/docs/http/ngx_http_auth_basic_module.html){:target="_blank"}.
-Use of SSL and HTTP Basic authentication together prevents anyone from intercepting communication with Elasticsearch or with your Magento server.
+This section discusses how to set up [HTTP Basic authentication](http://nginx.org/en/docs/http/ngx_http_auth_basic_module.html){:target="_blank"} with your secure proxy.
+Use of TLS and HTTP Basic authentication together prevents anyone from intercepting communication with Elasticsearch or with your Magento server.

 Because nginx natively supports HTTP Basic authentication, we recommend it over, for example, <a href="https://www.nginx.com/resources/wiki/modules/auth_digest/" target="_blank">Digest authentication</a>, which isn't recommended in production.